Commit451/LabCoat/README.md

 ```

 ## Contributing
 Please fork this repository and contribute back!
-All Merge Requests should be made against the `develop` branch, as it is the active branch for development.
 Please make your best effort to break up commits as much as possible to improve the reviewing process.

-If you are making substantial changes, please refer to Commit 451's style [guidelines](https://github.com/Commit451/guidelines) for Android
+If you are making substantial changes, please refer to Commit 451's style [guidelines](https://github.com/Commit451/guidelines) for Android/Kotlin

 License
 --------